 To increase your odds of landing initial meetings, follow these five appointment-setting tips:

 Leave voicemails, send emails, drop a package in the mail, write a hand-written note, mark up an article to send.
-And if you do get a "no," to your request to set a meeting, read this post to overcome common cold-calling objections.
+And if you do get a "no," to your meeting request, read this post to overcome common cold-calling objections.

-- Website downloaders: If you offer intellectual capital such as white papers, webinars, or research on your website, the list of prospects viewing this content is prime for sales follow up.
+- Website downloads: If you offer intellectual capital such as white papers, webinars, or research on your website, the list of prospects viewing this content is prime for sales follow up.

 - Event attendees: Make sure you get the full attendee list of any events your company sponsors, or better yet, at events where your company executives speak.

-- Ask for the meeting: This is appointment setting 101, but many sellers forget to do this simple thing.
+This is appointment setting 101, but many sellers forget to do this simple thing.
 When asking for the meeting, be specific.
 For example, don't just say, "Would you like to meet about this?"
-Say, "I have time on August 7th at 10 am.
+Say, "I have time on August 7th at 10 AM.
 Can you do it then?"
 Asking to meet at a specific date and time changes the question from, "Do you want to meet?" to, "When do you want to meet?"